evanclue/ddr-picker/README.md

 ---

+### automating windows to run the frontend at startup.

 it's all starting to look very promising. we have a frontend for DDR that looks great, all the games' controls are set up, the cab lights are working, and you can navigate the frontend using the cab buttons.

 now all we have to do is **automate windows to run the frontend at startup.**

-i've tried all sorts of methods of booting a program on startup, and they are all way, way too slow.
-30-60 seconds after reaching the desktop is unacceptably slow. putting a shortcut in the "startup" folder, adding a value to the "run" command in registry... i even tried doing it in [windows task scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page), which was hell. and, annoyingly, it was equally as slow as the other methods.
+i've tried all sorts of methods of booting a program on startup, and they are all way, way too slow.<br>
+putting a shortcut in the "startup" folder, adding a value to the "run" command in registry... i even tried doing it in [windows task scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page), which was hell. and, annoyingly, it was equally as slow as the other methods.
+30-60 seconds after reaching the desktop is unacceptable to me.

 the fastest and most effective method, albeit a bit aggressive, is to replace the windows shell with our own script.<br>
 this means that windows never initializes background services, which means you get more processing power for your games, and no annoying shit like windows defender. it also never initializes explorer.exe, which means no desktop icons, start menu, etc.<br>